JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/README.md

 ## Challenges Faced

 Building projects often comes with challenges, particularly when there is a steep learning curve.
 It's inevitable that something will go wrong, whether it's code not functioning as expected or issues with the API.
-These problems were essential in helping me grow as a cloud engineer.
+These challenges were essential in helping me grow as a cloud engineer.
 I have documented the significant issues I faced and how I resolved them in the [Challenges & Learnings](challenges-and-learnings.md) section of the repo.

 ## Future Plans